-The challenges of growing marijuana sustainably are very real, and becoming increasingly challenging as more powerful companies buy up growing operations.
+The challenges of growing marijuana sustainably are real, and becoming increasingly challenging as powerful companies buy up growing operations.

 Cannabis grew on its own, without the help of mankind or fossil fuels, for thousands of years.
-Just as the plant is naturally eco-friendly, cannabis consumers are often environmentally savvy citizens.
-You can see glimpses of this in the often-recycled or zero-waste packaging some cannabis brands are now using.
+Just as the plant is generally eco-friendly, cannabis consumers are often environmentally savvy consumer.
+You can see glimpses of this in the often-recycled or zero-waste packaging some cannabis brands.
+But how to shrink marijuana carbon footprint while supporting a booming customer base?

-Why then, is the carbon footprint of cannabis currently so high, and keeps growing as the industry continues to expand?
-The answer to this question lies in the way marijuana is grown these days.
+Currently, the carbon footprint of cannabis high, and keeps growing as the industry continues to expand in states and in product sold.
+The answer to this question lies in the way marijuana is grown.

 We asked Heather Dunbar, the Director of Marketing and Communications for the non-profit Sun+Earth Certified, some questions about the current state of marijuana’s carbon footprint, and what needs to change in order to make it smaller.
 Sun+Earth Certified growers, according to the organization’s website, are all holistically, responsibly and restoratively grown.
 In other words, the goal is to give back to the environment, rather than diminishing it..